swiftlang/swift-org-website/mentorship/index.md

 <details class="download">
   <summary>How are mentor/mentee pairs selected?</summary>

 Mentors and mentees will each fill out an interest survey.
-The survey is not an application, but rather it tells the Diversity in Swift work group about the participant’s interests, experience, learning goals, and more, which will be used to help the work group match mentor-mentee pairs.
+The survey is not an application, but rather it tells the Diversity in Swift workgroup about the participant’s interests, experience, learning goals, and more, which will be used to help the workgroup match mentor-mentee pairs.
 The interest surveys have a parallel set of questions to help evaluate whether the mentor has suitable experience to help the mentee with their learning goals.
 For example, the mentee questionnaire asks the mentee which specific skills/topics they are interested in working on, and the mentor questionnaire asks which specific skills/topics the mentor has experience with and can help a mentee learn about.
 A potential mentee will not be matched with a mentor if there are not enough mentors, or if there is not a suitable mentor to help them with their learning goals.
 </details>

 <details class="download">
   <summary>Are there any necessary qualifications to participate?</summary>

 There are no necessary qualifications for mentees — the mentorship program is open to anybody 18 years and older who is willing to learn about Swift!
-Since this program is designed to encourage and help diverse developers overcome barriers and actively participate in the Swift community, the Diversity in Swift work group strongly encourages members of Women in Swift and Black in Swift to participate.
+Since this program is designed to encourage and help diverse developers overcome barriers and actively participate in the Swift community, the Diversity in Swift workgroup strongly encourages members of Women in Swift and Black in Swift to participate.
 Mentors must be members of the Swift community (e.g., iOS developers, Swift compiler contributors, etc).
 Prior experience with mentorship is a plus, but not required.
 </details>